22browns/RESUME_Investment_Dashboard/README.md

 # Investment_Dashboard
-Hello, this repository includes a personal project of mine and **as of July 29th, 2024 this project is still in progress**.
+Hello, this repository includes a personal project of mine and **as of August 16th, 2024 this project is still in progress**.
 This project is meant to serve two functions: 1) Providing a one stop shop to analyze company financial performance over time (the accounting page serves as an example of how I plan on accomplishing this), 2) tracking the performance and accuracy of my ULTA stock pitch using a variety of benchmarks (the Pitch Accuracy page).
 To view the Ulta stock pitch click the Ulta Stock Pitch Outline PDF.

 USAGE: